Kinovea/Kinovea/Installer/OtherFiles/Readme.txt

     Improved - Annotations: better track style options.
     Improved - Annotations: better user interface for the key frame cards in the side panel.
     Improved - Annotations: button to toggle the side panel visibility.
-    Improved - Annotations: label tool option to show a circle instead of an arrow.
+    Improved - Annotations: label tool can now show a circle instead of an arrow.
     Improved - Annotations: label tool supports changing the line size independently of the font size.
+    Improved - Tracking: improved performances using parallel tracking.
+    Improved - Tracking: fixed sub pixel precision in template matching algorithm.
+    Improved - Tracking: use parabolic fit for refinement in template matching algorithm.
+    Improved - Tracking: new command to start all trackers at once.
     Improved - Camera motion: automatically create masks from rectangle objects.
+    Improved - Export: restored the export of trajectories to text in GnuPlot format.
+    Improved - Export: allow saving of annotations from the capture screen.
     Improved - Capture: improved stability of camera discovery.
+    Improved - Capture: capture folders and post-recording command can use custom variables.
+    Improved - Capture: toolbox to insert variables and common characters in folder paths.
+    Improved - Capture: button to switch between live view and delayed view.
+    Improved - Capture: max duration of recording is now directly accessible on the user interface.
+    Improved - Capture: combined image and video capture folder selector.
-    Improved - Capture: option to exclude drawings and calibration from the exported kva.
+    Improved - Capture: added option to exclude drawings and calibration from the exported kva.
-    Improved - Capture: added %kva pattern for post-recording command.
     Improved - Capture: added option to set the default trigger arming state.
-    Improved - Capture: output paths and post-recording command can use custom variables based on the active profile.
+    Improved - Capture: added `kva` built-in variable to post-recording command.
     Fixed - General: in preferences, capture folders selectors were not working.
     Fixed - General: using the portable version from within a synchronized OneDrive directory could cause a crash.
     Fixed - General: saving a workspace with high speed camera configuration wasn't working properly.
-    Fixed - Export: copy image to clipboard wasn't working correctly.
-    Fixed - Player: dual replay was not synchronized correctly.
+    Fixed - Player: dual replay was not synchronizing correctly.
     Fixed - Player: timeline position wasn't restored correctly after an export operation.
     Fixed - Player: keyboard shortcuts weren't working for dual screen commands when the focus is on an individual screen.
     Fixed - Annotations: loading annotations in the capture screen wasn't working correctly.